dockstore/dockstore-documentation/docs/launch-with/anvil-launch-with.rst

 1. While we support launching of WDL workflows, tools as listed in Dockstore are currently not supported.
-2. AnVIL does not currently support file-path based imports.
-Importing a workflow with file-based imports will result in error.
-See the :ref:`converting file-based imports doc <converting-file-path-based-imports-to-public-http-s-based-imports-for-wdl>` for more info.
+2. AnVIL only supports file-path based imports for GitHub-based workflows.
+The Launch-with AnVIL button is disabled if the selected workflow version has more than one descriptor file and is not GitHub-based.
 3. Only the WDL language is supported.

 See Also